RAbeyrathna/T1A3-Workout-Tracker/README.md

 This application is a Workout Tracker that allows the user to create workout templates, custom exercises and to track their exercise personal bests all within the terminal.

+Please refer to the [Help Documentation](#help-documentation) section on instructions to install the application.

 [Github Repository](https://github.com/RAbeyrathna/T1A3-Workout-Tracker)

 [Trello Board](https://trello.com/b/OByLchKI/t1a3-workout-tracker)